Wangscorp/Git-Github/README.md

 We're here to help! 😊

 Happy coding!
-If you have questions, ask in any coding community.
+If you have questions, ask in our GDG OC Kabarak community.
 Everyone started somewhere! 🌟